 The Best Workout Music

-Cueing the right muscles at the right time can be useful during strength training.
+Cueing the right muscles at the right time can make all the difference during strength training.
 Next time you deadlift, crank this song!

 In all seriousness, music can have a profound effect on your training.
-Pick the wrong song and it can compromise your performance.
+Choose the wrong track, and it could actually hinder your performance.

-To understand how music can affect your performance, take a look at the classic inverted-U arousal curve.
-Think of soft music at one end and heavy metal at the other.
+To understand why, take a look at the classic inverted-U arousal curve.
+Picture soft music on one end and heavy metal on the other.

-If you come into a workout all jacked up on caffeine and ephedrine, blasting vintage Metallica may not give you the results you were hoping for.
-It could overstimulate you and compromise performance, especially on a technical lift.
-No, you don’t have to play Kenny G, but it may be best to have no music at all at that moment.
-(Some actually do better with classical music in the background, believe it or not.)
+If you come into a workout already jacked up on caffeine and ephedrine, blasting vintage Metallica might not help—it could overstimulate you and throw off your technique, especially on a technical lift.
+No, you don’t need to play Kenny G, but sometimes no music is better.
+(Believe it or not, some people perform better with classical music in the background.)

-As you fatigue, however, you’ll need the stimulation.
-It’s time to crank up the tunes then and shift the curve appropriately.
-A good tip would be to save your favorite song or the “heavier” stuff for a big lift, when you’re trying to set a PR for example.
+As you begin to fatigue, though, that’s when you need the extra stimulation.
+That’s the time to crank up the tunes and shift the curve appropriately.
+A smart strategy is to save your favorite song—or the “heavier” stuff—for big lifts when you’re aiming for a PR.

-There’s no doubt that music can be a powerful weapon during your workouts.
-It’s been used for centuries to raise the testosterone levels of warriors and soldiers going into battle, but use it wisely!
-Don’t blast anything aggressive while you’re introducing a new movement or as you taper.
-Pull out the “heavy” artillery when you need it – not all the time – or else you’ll become desensitized and it’ll lose its effect.
+No doubt, music can be a powerful weapon in the gym.
+It’s been used for centuries to raise the testosterone levels of warriors heading into battle.
+Just use it wisely—don’t blast aggressive music while learning a new movement or during tapering phases.
+Pull out the “heavy” artillery only when it counts, or you’ll become desensitized and lose its effect.

 follow